riobotic/Hyrule-Encyclopedia/README.md

 CSS

 Getting Started:
-[Open up the App] (https://hyrule-compendium.netlify.app/), and begin researching for different items or enemies found in The Legend of Zelda: Breath of the Wild.
+[Open up the App](https://hyrule-compendium.netlify.app/), and begin researching for different items or enemies found in The Legend of Zelda: Breath of the Wild.
 Try looking up iconic items like Master Sword or Arrow

 Future Features:
 Images!
 Keep an eye out for an implementation of images.